akiarie/blog/_posts/2022-05-11-darwin-image.md

 mocked: "He catches the wise in their craftiness" (1 Cor.
 3:19).

-The theologians who attempt to reconcile Genesis with Darwin have spilled much ink to prove that the first chapter of the Bible is a hymn, an exalted song, a supra-literal, a sub-scientific writing—in sum, an uncertain but artistic conglomeration of words that tell us nothing specific except that "God somehow created everything".
+The theologians who attempt to reconcile Genesis with Darwin have spilled much ink to prove that the first chapter of the Bible is a hymn, an exalted song, a supra-literal, a pre-scientific writing—in sum, an uncertain but artistic conglomeration of sounds and letters that tell us nothing specific except that "God somehow created everything".

 The simple point I want to make here is that evolutionary theory is irreconcilable with the biblical doctrine of man as the image of God.
 The reason for this is found in the gradual, step-by-step